Overview

 Each maintenance type defines the following task properties:

-This is the structure of the MaintenanceType models class:
+This is the structure of the MaintenanceType model class:

 public class MaintenanceType